kcsmnt0/reference/src/introduction.md

 We welcome contributions of all kinds.

 You can contribute to this book by opening an issue or sending a pull request to [the Rust Reference repository].
-If this book does not answer your question, and you think its answer is in scope of it, please do not hesitate to [file an issue] or ask about it in the `t-lang/doc` stream on [Zulip].
+If this book does not answer your question, and you think the answer to your question is in the scope of the book, please do not hesitate to [file an issue] or ask about it in the `t-lang/doc` stream on [Zulip].
-Knowing what people use this book for the most helps direct our attention to making those sections the best that they can be.
+Understanding how people use this book helps us direct our attention toward improving the sections that are most important to readers.
 We also want the reference to be as normative as possible, so if you see anything that is wrong or is non-normative but not specifically called out, please also [file an issue].

 [book]: ../book/index.html